doc4d/4d-web-studio/docs/web-form-editor/rendering.md

 For more information on server configuration, see [Server Configuration](https://developer.4d.com/docs/en/REST/configuration.html) on developer.4d.com.

-## Rendering webforms using the 4D Webstudio IDE
+## Rendering webforms using the 4D WebStudio IDE

 When you click on the **Render** button, a new browser tab opens at the following address: